Code-Fellows-Projects/city_explorer_api/README.md

 ## Change Log

 ```
-Number and name of feature: Feature 1 file tree and repo setup
+Number and name of feature: Feature 1: Setup file tree and repo

 Estimate of time needed to complete: 1.5 hr